Art, Mindfulness and Psychology: Racial Identity through the Lifespan

 The program offers 16 and 8 credit options.
 All students will explore racial identity through the lifespan by developing skills in mindfulness, drawing and ceramics through intensive studio practice.
 Students taking 16 credits will also study developmental psychology and related quantitative reasoning skills for social sciences.

 In fall, the program will focus on child and adolescent developmental psychology.
 In the ceramics lab, students will work though the basic methods of forming in clay and learn essentials for glazing and firing.
 Students will also be introduced to basic drawing skills.
 Constructive critique sessions on key pieces will help students to develop their ideas.
 In winter, students will focus on adult, geriatric and end of life developmental psychology.
 Building on the foundational skills and concepts in ceramics and drawing from the fall, students will develop a series of pieces that address the complexity of their own understanding of racial identity.

 Students will have an opportunity to learn using diverse modalities and multiple intelligences.
 The program will participate in in depth dialogue, art-making, writing assignments, theoretical tests for developmental psychology studies, and critical study of important texts.
 This program is designed as a two-quarter program of study preparatory for careers and further study in psychology, fine arts, art therapy, education and cultural studies.

-psychology, fine arts, art therapy, education and cultural studies
+This offering will prepare you for careers and advanced study in: psychology, fine arts, art therapy, education and cultural studies

 8 credit section meets Tue/Thu 6-10pm